 To obtain in-depth professional preparation for passing the Certified Professional Accountant (CPA) exam, students may consider taking an additional course.
-The requirement for taking this course is the completion of the MS in Accounting core curriculum.
+Students who elect to take this optional course can count the course toward their required courses.

 Code Course Title Course Prerequisite Credits ACCT 650 CPA Exam preparation All ACCT Core Courses 3